 4. Don’t forget about desktop.
-This may seem contradictory, but desktop computers still have spot at the marketing table.
-They are very useful for pre-purchase researching when users want to take a deeper look at content.
+This may seem contradictory, but desktop computers still have a spot at the marketing table.
+They are very useful for pre-purchase researching, when users want to take a deeper look at content.

 6. List your store on Google My Business.
 If you want users to visit your store, you’ll have to show up when they search for you.
 For that to happen, you need your business to be on the map.
 It is a very simple process that will immediately improve your traffic from search engines.

 7. Add a personal touch.
 In a world full of content, users need to know you are thinking of them.
 Here are some quick tips to get closer to your audience: identify each user's specific needs, use images and videos, and tell stories about your brand.

 8. Include social media in your strategy.
 Nowadays, most social interactions come from mobile devices.
 Mobile social networks, like Instagram, are extremely rewarding for businesses when paired with the right targeting.